MicrosoftDocs/entra-docs/docs/identity-platform/scopes-oidc.md

 ms.service: active-directory
 ms.subservice: develop
 ms.topic: conceptual

-#Customer intent: As a developer or admin in the Microsoft identity platform, I want to understand the basic concept about managing how applications access resources through the permissions and consent framework.
+#Customer intent: As a developer integrating with the Microsoft identity platform, I want to understand how to request scopes and permissions, so that I can access web-hosted resources on behalf of a user and ensure fine-grained control over data access and API functionality.
 ---

 # Scopes and permissions in the Microsoft identity platform